piyushagarwal08/JU-Notes/Automation.md

 * ```Reactivation Threshold value``` ~> This is the minimum no of new work items that should be present in the queue to resume the queue process after all the work items in the queue are processed
 * A first-time user has access to trial license for a period of 30 Days, after which a user can continue with an extended trial license or install a new license
 * The View and manage ALL scheduled activity allows a bot creator to manage and view scheduled activities for all users.
+* Permissions that any Enterprise Control Room user has access to by default are: View Dashboard, Manage my credentials and locker, View and manage my queues.
+* Permissions that a non-admin user has no access to are: Admin, BotFarm Admin, Pool Admin, Locker Admin.

 ## Benefits of Features Panel
 1. Simplified and improved monitoring